 The decision by

+Congress the House of Representatives to defund NPR and block local public radio stations from using federal money to acquire NPR content is, like any action, likely to have interesting unintended consequences.
+This action comes at a time when demand for information and knowledge of affairs around the globe continues to grow, to focus on just of the many values of NPR.
 Congress The House is creating an opportunity that the US commercial media is unlikely to take advantage of, for whatever reason.
 The old giants of radio news, from CBS to NBC to the AP are unlikely to jump into the new gap and coverage of similar breadth and depth.
 The AP has the content, but will their agreements with their members – they are an association with members – allow them to provide content to radio that may also be carried by the local paper?
 Will Federal Communication Commission rules prevent local newspapers and television from expanding into the space presumably to be vacated by NPR?

 The most likely winner, at least the short term, will be foreign government broadcasters.
 Already, local public radio stations often fill gaps in programming with news from the BBC.
 It is easy to imagine demand for the BBC will increase if programming from NPR becomes unavailable or drops in quality.
 But BBC is not the only game in town.
 The recent performance of Al Jazeera English in covering the Middle East may embolden AJE to explore avenues.
 I would be surprised if Russia Today wasn’t actively seeking to expand its reach.
 The same for Chinese Government broadcasters, including Xinhua and Radio China International.
 I do not anticipate a large expansion into public radio, however.